“Our common welfare should come first; personal recovery depends on MA unity.” Tradition One

 The below resources are suggestive only, and are not endorsed or required by MA World Services.
 The were developed on request to provide tools for members and meetings to use (or not use) and to share experience, strength and hope from other groups.
 R&A exists as a resource, and does not govern.
 There is no central authority or government within MA, and groups and meetings are autonomous and free to use or not use these resources however best suits the needs of their group and “the common welfare” as determined by the group conscience.
 We are open to feedback on these resources, so please email any suggestions to the below contacts.

-- This handout contains suggestions collected based off the experience, strength, and hope of multiple MA meetings, groups, districts and regions to share with other member and groups seeking support and guidance about addressing and/or preventing various meeting safety concerns
+- This handout contains suggestions collected based off the experience, strength, and hope of multiple MA meetings, groups, districts and regions to share with other member and groups seeking support and guidance about addressing and/or preventing various meeting safety concerns.

-- Sample Meeting Format Language: Crosstalk, Safety Issues, & Phone List Usage
+- Sample Meeting Format Language: Crosstalk, Safety Issues, & Phone List Usage Also available at ma12.org/meetingformats

 - This recently updated and revised handout contains suggested language relating to frequently encountered safety & representation issues that members and meetings can consider adding to their group or meeting’s scripts/formats to help make their meetings more safe and welcoming to all members.